-POLICY ON SERVICES FOR STUDENTS WITH DISABILITIES
+SERVICES FOR STUDENTS WITH DISABILITIES

-Northeastern Illinois University complies with Section 504 of the Rehabilitation Act of 1973 which states that "No otherwise qualified handicapped individual in the United States .. shall, solely by reason of his (or her) handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.."
-In addition, Northeastern complies with the Americans With Disabilities Act of 1990.

-I. The Affirmative Action Office (A.A.O.) assumes responsibility for seeing that the University is properly interpreting Federal regulations requiring that the University take such steps as are necessary to ensure that no disabled student is denied the benefits of, excluded from participation in, or otherwise subjected to discrimination because of the absence of educational auxiliary aids for students with impaired sensory, manual or speaking skills.
-The Affirmative Action Officer will be responsible for coordinating the University's compliance with these regulations.
+- a.
+Northeastern Illinois University complies with Section 504 of the Rehabilitation Act of 1973 which states that "No otherwise qualified handicapped individual in the United States ... shall, solely by reason of his (or her) handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance...."
+In addition, NEIU complies with the Americans With Disabilities Act of 1990. - b.
+The Affirmative Action Office (A.A.O.) assumes responsibility for seeing that the University is properly interpreting Federal regulations requiring that the University take such steps as are necessary to ensure that no qualified student with disabilities is denied the benefits of, excluded from participation in, or otherwise subjected to discrimination because of the absence of educational auxiliary aids for students with impaired sensory, manual or speaking skills.
+The Affirmative Action Officer is responsible for coordinating the University's compliance with these regulations.

-In cooperation with the Admissions Office, Health Service, Counseling Office and Handicap Educational Liaison Program (HELP), the A.A.O. assumes responsibility for receiving and coordinating inquiries from students regarding "auxiliary aids, reasonable academic accommodations, or other special services."
+In cooperation with the Admissions Office, Health Service, Counseling Office, Handicap Educational Liaison Program (HELP), and Student Support Services the A.A.O. assumes responsibility for receiving and coordinating inquiries from students regarding auxiliary aids, academic adjustments or other reasonable accommodations.

-- II.
-The following procedure will apply for consideration of requests for auxiliary aids, academic accommodations, or other special services.
-Students should complete the steps listed below in advance of the anticipated need for services.
-Such notice is required in order to give the various academic and service areas a reasonable period of time in which to evaluate requests. - A. Students must be admitted to and/or enrolledri the University. - B. Students requesting auxiliary aids, academic accommodations, or other special services should first contact the University's Handicap Educational Liaison Program (HELP).
+- c.
+The following procedure applies for consideration of requests for auxiliary aids, academic adjustments or other reasonable accommodations.
+Students should complete the steps listed below sufficiently in advance of the anticipated need for services.
+Such notice is required in order to give the various academic and service areas a reasonable period of time in which to evaluate requests. - Students must be admitted to and/or enrolled in the University. - 2.
+Students requesting auxiliary aids, academic adjustments or other reasonable accommodations should first contact the University's Handicap Educational Liaison Program (HELP).
 If the request requires modification of academic procedural requirements or necessitates special testing and/or course evaluation methods, students must provide a written diagnosis from appropriate professional personnel.
 Such diagnosis is subject to verification by the University.
-If the request cannot be granted by the Handicap Educational Liaison Program (HELP), students are required to contact the local Department of Rehabilitation Services (DORS) to determine state funded eligibility.

-- C. If DORS denies the request for auxiliary aids, academic accommodations, or other special services, the request will be brought to the ALA.
+If the request cannot be granted by HELP, students should contact the local Department of Rehabilitation Services (DORS) office to determine state funded eligibility. - 3.
+If DORS denies the request for auxiliary aids, academic adjustments or other reasonable accommodations, the request will be brought to the A.A.O.
 As a general rule, the Affirmative Action Officer will require students to present proof of denial of funds by DORS before the University will consider requests that require special funding.
-However, a student may receive consideration of such requests in advance of DORS action if there is a substantial delay on the part of DORS due to no fault of the student. - D. The A.A.O. will make a case-by-case determination of the student's educational need for the requested auxiliary aid, academic accommodations, or other special services.
-Auxiliary aids, academic accommodations, or other special services determined to be necessary will be provided at no cost to the student. - III.
+However, a student may receive consideration of such requests in advance of DORS action if there is a substantial delay on the part of DORS due to no fault of the student. - 4.
+The A.A.O. will make a case-by-case determination of the student's educational need for the requested auxiliary aid, academic adjustments or other reasonable accommodations.
+Auxiliary aids, academic adjustments or other reasonable accommodations determined to be necessary will be provided at no cost to the student. - d.
 Students who believe that they have been discriminated against on the basis of a disability can seek resolution through the University's Discrimination Grievance Procedure.
-Information and consultation on these procedures are available through the Affirmative Action Office (Room 219, Bldg.
-C, Ext.
+Information and consultation on this procedure is available in the Affirmative Action Office (Room 219, Bldg, C, Ext.
 3375).

-TESTING REQUIREMENTS PLACEMENT TESTING
+TESTING REQUIREMENTS

+UNIVERSITY TESTING